fluid-project/trivet/README.md

 ## Disabling Internationalization

 If you do not need internationalization support for all content on your site, it can be disabled for a specific collection or collections.
-If you don't need internationalization support at all, you should use the `no-i18n` branch as the basis of your project (see [Installation](#installation)).
+If you don't need internationalization support at all, you should use [Trivet Monolingual](https://github.com/fluid-project/trivet-monolingual) as the basis of your project instead.

 ### Disabling Internationalization for a Specific Collection